Zhang Huan: Performance art

 Zhang Huan helped to establish a small artistic community known as the Beijing East Village, located on the margins of the city.
 The group of friends from art school pioneered this particular brand of performance in China and Zhang was often reprimanded by officials for the perceived inappropriateness of his actions.

 Zhang's performance art always involves his body in one way or another, usually naked, occasionally involving masochistic actions.
 For example, for 12 Square Meters (1994), the accompanying photography exhibit showed him as "a naked man, his head half-shaved, sitting in a prison-like space.
-His skin was wet and covered with flies.
+His skin was wet and covered with flies, having been smeared with honey and fishy liquid.
 His face looked blank but tough, as if he were trying to meditate his way through pain."

 In a piece titled To Add One Meter to an Anonymous Mountain (1995), he and nine other artists climbed a mountain near Beijing, stripped and lay down on top of one another to create a second, mini-peak.
 In another group performance called To Raise the Water Level in a Fishpond (1997), he asked 40 migrant laborers to stand in a pond so that their physical presence would raise the water level.

 He moved to New York City in 1998.
 Zhang continued his naked performance art in the United States with Pilgrimage — Wind and Water in New York (1998) and My America (Hard to Acclimatize) (1999).

 Sculpture

 Zhang returned to China in 2006 and took up sculpture after converting to Buddhism.
 He also involves the body in his sculptures; his earliest sculptures were giant copper hands and feet, magnified versions of fragments of broken Buddhist figures that he found in Tibet.

 By using quasi-religious ritual, he seeks to discover the point at which the spiritual can manifest via the corporeal.
 He uses simple repetitive gestures, usually regarded as meaningless work-for-work's-sake chores.
-Buddhism, with its temple music, sculptures and philosophy are a prevalent theme in Zhang Huan's work.
+Buddhism, with its temple music, sculptures and philosophy is a prevalent theme in Zhang Huan's work.

 His sculpture Long Ear Ash Head (2007), for example, consists of a massive head made of incense ash and steel.
 It fuses the artist's image with the lengthened earlobes representing happiness and good fortune in the Buddhist religion.

-He continued to explore Buddhism with sculpture Sydney Buddha (2015), an exhibition where two Buddha sculptures were positioned facing each other: "One, a headless metal statue.
+He continued to explore Buddhism with the sculpture Sydney Buddha (2015), an exhibition in which two Buddha sculptures were positioned facing each other: "One, a headless metal statue.
 The other, a crumbling sculpture made from over 20 tonnes of incense ash, which was collected from Buddhist temples in Shanghai and across China’s Jiangsu and Zhejiang provinces."

 Of Sydney Buddha, the artist said: "The piece conveys the collective memory, soul, thoughts and prayers, and collapse of mankind.
 It implies a collective ineffectiveness, arising from taking action when none should be taken, upsetting the natural order of things."

 He has exhibited at shows including the 2002 Whitney Biennial and Rituals at the Akademie der Künste in Berlin.